Stillpoint-Software/hyperbee.templating/docs/syntax/overview.md

 ### Expression Token

-Expression tokens are lambdas that can perform operations or transformations on data.
+Expression tokens are runtime compiled lambdas that can perform operations or transformations on data.
-They are passed a token context that expose token variables and methods as readonly properties.
+They are passed a token context that provides invokable methods, and readonly token variables.

 `{{ x => x.identifier + 1 }}`

-- **x**: Represents the token context.
+- **x**: The token context.
 - **identifier**: A token variable.

 ### Token Nesting